PythagoreanBeanMachine/Python-Downloader/readme.txt

 4) Check the Associate files with python, Create shortcuts, add Python to environment variables, and precompile library check boxes.

 On Linux
-If pip is not
+1) Install python, python-pip, python-tk, python3, python3-pip, python3-tk

 Once python3 has installed open your terminal: Windows win+r: cmd <Enter>
 Once in the terminal, type the following: python -m pip install --upgrade pip # this updates pip to the latest version When that completes type the following: pip install --upgrade youtube_dl # This installs the lates version of youtube-dl

 Now that python and youtube_dl are installed, it is time to download ffmpeg. (not Necessary on linux since you can install via repositories.)

-*If you are using linux* Once you use your package manager, you can ignore the following instructions.
+On Windows
 1) Go to: https://ffmpeg.org/download.html
-Once you download your respective version of ffmpeg, extract it.
+2) Once you download your respective version of ffmpeg, extract it.
-Note the location of the ffmpeg.exe file and paste it in the YoutubeDL.py file under the #Variables line in the quotes of the ffmpeg_location variable.
+3) Note the location of the ffmpeg.exe file and paste it in the YoutubeDL.py file under the #Variables (line #129) line in the quotes of the ffmpeg_location variable.
+*Be sure that there is only a single pair of quotations*

+On Linux
+1) Install ffmpeg with your package manager.
+2) type: whereis ffmpeg | awk {'print $2'} *this shows the location of ffmpeg*
+3) Note the location of the ffmpeg file

 Save the YouTubeDL.py file and enjoy.